 Contact Our Office

 If you’re tired of having bat wings, contact our office to slip them for good.
-During your free consultation, Dr. Richard Lee, a highly experienced plastic surgeon, will assess your needs and develop a plan that’s perfectly suited for you.
+During your consultation, Dr. Richard Lee, a highly experienced plastic surgeon, will assess your needs and develop a plan that’s perfectly suited for you.